Universal-Team/db/docs/_3ds/stackmill.md

 systems:
 - 3DS
 title: StackMill
-update_notes: '<p>This is v0.2.0 of StackMill, which has the following changes:</p>
+update_notes: '<p>This is v0.3.0 of StackMill, which has the following changes:</p>

   <ul>

   <li>

-  <p>[Important Derp Fix]: The AI used the Player Phase instead of AI Phase.
-That
-  should now be fixed and the AI shouldn''t be weird anymore if the Player had the Jump Phase and the AI the Move Phase for example.</p>
+  <p>Added initial multi language support.
+(English, German and Japanese are supported
+  right now).</p>

   </li>

   <li>

-  <p>Added a 50:50 AI Mode, which is slightly more difficult than the completely random
-  one, however still easy beat-able.
-If you want a challenge, then ask one of your Friends or Family at home, to play against you!
-(Do NOTE, for that, the Stone on the AI Mode at the Settings (Second Tab / Middle Tab) must be set to the Red one (first one)).</p>
+  <p>Reworked SettingsTab for Game Settings, Language and a new Import / Export feature
+  for the GameData.</p>

   </li>

   <li>

-  <p>Rules: Now does color the selected Section on the bottom screen, so you know,
-  at which section you are.
-You can also scroll with UP / DOWN now through the pages.</p>
+  <p>[NEW]: Save the current match to a file and Load it, so you can save an important
+  match and load it whenever you want.</p>

   </li>

   </ul>

-  <p>That''s pretty much all I believe that changed in the two commits that have been
+  <p>That''s pretty much all I believe that changed.
-  done until v0.2.0.
 Have fun. ~SuperSaiyajinStackZ</p>'
-updated: '2021-07-04T16:07:29Z'
+updated: '2021-07-09T15:43:01Z'
-version: v0.2.0
+version: v0.3.0
-version_title: Important derps fixed
+version_title: Multi-Language Support
 ---